 - better functionality

 - enhanced security

 - improved navigational structure, and

 - a new look and feel.

-The upgrade will also mean that you can access all myIR functionality on any device including your mobile phone.
+The upgrade will also mean that customers can access all myIR functionality on any device, this could be a game-changer for customers that can only access myIR from a mobile phone.